demux4555/PRTG-PingPong/README.md

 #### Notes:

 Keep the total number of ping requests, interval time, and timeout values within reasonable limits.
-If the host is unreachable you will have *N pings × timeout × interval* as the total execution time of the sensor.
-The resulting execution time needs to be lower than the timeout value of the sensor itself.
+If the host is unreachable you will have *(N pings × timeout) + (N pings × interval)* as the total execution time of the sensor.
+The resulting execution time needs to be lower than the timeout value of the sensor itself (the default values result in a total of ~45 seconds execution time if all pings time out).

 If all ping requests fail or time out, the sensor goes to Error state.